If you’re thinking that timeshare resale is the way to go, think again. Here’s why it’s a bad idea and the latest info on the scam it really is.

 Throw Them a Curve ball

 To find out how serious they really are, ask the resellers how they plan to inform you about their progress.
 Inquire about how often you can expect to receive progress reports and see how they respond.

 In reality, a timeshare is not an investment.
 Investments usually involve a return at some point.

 Even if you manage to sell your timeshare, don’t expect to get a return.
 You’re going to lose money no matter how you approach the situation.

 The ideal escape is from a timeshare is one that doesn’t involve any more scamming.

-In certain situations, agencies with attorneys can help you recoup the money you've already lost through fees.
-However, if they're legitimate, they will not make any phony promises to recover your money.
+In certain situations, exit companies can help you recoup the money you’ve already lost through fees.
+However, if they’re legitimate, they will not make any phony promises to recover your money.

 Remember to keep your expectations realistic .
 But keep in mind that there is a way to cancel your timeshare properly.

 Unload Your Timeshare Safely

 The fact is that timeshare resale will get you in an even bigger bind.
 All the empty promises made by resellers only lead to even heftier fees than the one you dole out every year.